MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 1. Select **Save**.

 Process advisor will analyze your process.
-It may take up to two minutes for the analytics to appear.
-You can leave the page and return later.
+It might take up to two minutes for the analytics to appear.

 Learn how to [visualize and gain insights from processes](process-mining-visualize.md).
 You can also use the custom attributes filter to dive deeper into your insights.